Course Name: Joseph M. Bartholomew Sr. Municipal Golf Course

 Hole Descriptions: These holes are pretty straightforward, but its length (6823 yards) and the fact that nearby Lake Pontchartain supplies steady gusts make Bartholomew a formidable challenge.
 I will also note that many of these holes are surrounded on both sides by water hazards.

 Playing 374 yards, the slight dogleg left opening hole gently eases you into your round.
 Lined by trees and a road on the left, this hole is wide open on the right and features no bunkers.
 A narrow, fast green leaves many awkward greenside chips.
 At 421 yards, the 2nd hole is a long, straightaway par 4 that requires two well-struck shots to reach in two.
 Generous off the tee, the only real dangers are two bunkers on the sides of this fairway about 245 yards from the tee.
-The 3rd hole is one of my favorite on the course.
-Playing only 361 yards, this hole is a thinking man’s hole, with the right side of the fairway turning into water 240 yards off the tee.
+The 3rd hole is one of my favorites on the course.
+Playing only 361 yards, this is a thinking man’s hole, with the right side of the fairway turning into water 240 yards off the tee.
 While the left side of the fairway continues to the green, risking the water hazard makes driver an unintelligent play for most players.
 This large green is guarded by a deep bunker short right.
 The number 1 handicap hole, the 4th is a long 533 yard par 5 with several hazards to note.
 Out of bounds lines the left side of the hole, while the right is treelined.
 The most difficult aspect of this hole is undoubtedly the layup shot, as water covers the left fairway from 200 to 100 yards to the green and from 100 yards to the green on the right.
 Navigating these hazards requires great accuracy and precision.

 The 5th hole is one of two fantastic par 3’s on the front side.
 Although it only plays 141 yards, water surrounds the front, behind, and right of this green like a moat.
 At just 480 yards, the 6th hole is a great short par 5 with a carry of at least 100 yards over water to reach this fairway.
 Water lines the entire left side of this hole off the drive while the right side is wide open with the 7th fairway.
 A bunker 260 yards out on the right side of the fairway necessitates a layup, but most players will have a chance to reach this narrow green in two.
 The 7th only plays 328 yards, but water lines the entire lefthand side of this slight dogleg left.
 The right side is wide open, and the hole is short enough that you should have a shot in no matter what from the 6th fairway.
 This narrow green is guarded by water to the right, and bunkers short and left.
 The 8th hole is my favorite par 3 on the course at 159 yards.
 Complimentary to the 5th hole, this medium length par 3 is guarded on three sides by water with the only acceptable miss being to the right.A bald eagle nest just right of this teebox adds even more beauty to an already picturesque hole.
 The 9th hole is a strong 377 yard par 4 that closes out a great side.
 Tight and treelined on both sides, this hole follows a similar script with a narrow green and water hazard just left of it.